-The municipality adopted conservative approach for 2021/2022 MTREF as the municipality's revenue base (primarily composed of grants & subsidies) has been shrinking for the past 5 financial years, and unemployment rate is increasing, particularly amongst youth.
+The municipality adopted conservative approach for 2022/2023 MTREF as the municipality's revenue base (primarily composed of grants & subsidies) has been shrinking for the past 5 financial years, and unemployment rate is increasing, particularly amongst youth.

 Municipality will be implementing a robust approach to register indigent households; and we are hopeful that this will yield positive results in the long run.

 Based on the financial framework, financial strategies and financial policies the MTREF budget was compiled.
 Key assumptions relating to the MTREF budget included the following:

-- a) National government grants for the years 2021/22 to 2023/24 are as per the Division of Revenue Act (DoRA) promulgated. - b) Provincial government grants for the years 2021/22 to 2023/24 have not yet been promulgated in the Provincial Gazettes and as such estimates have been used. - c) Inflation has been estimated in line with NT Budget Circular 99, with the CPI projected to be 3.9% in 2021/20212 and 4.5% for the two outer years. - d) The salary bill cost-of-living increase budgeted for 2021/22 amounts to 4.9% (CPI +1.%) with CPI plus 1.25% increases for the next two indicative years - e) Bulk electricity purchases increased with 18% for the 2021/22 financial year and projected at 8.1% and 5.2% for the next two indicative years.
-These increases are still subject to final NERSA announcements of the bulk increase to municipalities. - f) Bulk water purchases increased with 7% for the 2021/22 financial year.
-A 8.5% and 8.2% increase was estimated for the 2021/22 and 2022/23 financial years respectively.
+- a) National government grants for the years 2022/23 to 2024/25 are as per the Division of Revenue Act (DoRA) promulgated. - b) Provincial government grants for the years 2022/23 to 2024/25 have been promulgated in the Provincial Gazettes. - c) Inflation has been estimated in line with NT Budget Circular 115, with the CPI projected to be 4.8% in 2022/2023, 4.4% and 4.5% for the two outer years respectively. - d) The salary bill cost-of-living increase budgeted for 2022/23 amounts to 5.7% estimate as per MFMA circular 115 guideline - e) Bulk electricity purchases increased with 4.8% CPI as per MFMA circular 115 guideline of 2022/23.
+These increases are still subject to final NERSA announcements of the bulk increase to municipalities. - f) Bulk water purchases increased with 4.8% CPI as per MFMA circular 115 guideline of 2022/23. - g) A tariff increase of 4.8% for property rates has been budgeted for the 2022/23 financial year with 4.4% and 4.5% for the two outer years.

-- g) A tariff increase of 3.9% for property rates has been budgeted for the 2020/21 financial year with 6% and 7% for the two outer years. - h) Electricity tariffs will increase with 14.9% for the 2021/22 financial year.
-Increases of 8.1% and 5.2% has been budgeted for the next two financial years.
-These increases are subject to final NERSA approval. - i) Water tariffs increase with 3.9% for the 2021/21 financial year and a projected 8.5, 7.1% respectively for the two outer years. - j) Sanitation tariffs increase with 3.9% for the 2020/21 financial year and a projected 7% per year for the two outer years. - k) Refuse tariffs increase with 3.9% for the 2021/22 financial year and a 7% projected increase for two outer years
+- h) Electricity tariffs will increase with 11% for the 2022/23 financial year.
+This increase is subject to final NERSA approval. - i) Water tariffs increase with 4.8% for the 2022/23 financial year and a projected 4.4% and 4.5% respectively for the two outer years. - j) Sanitation tariffs increase with 4.8% for the 2022/23 financial year and a projected 4.4% and 4.5% respectively for the two outer years. - k) Refuse tariffs increase with 4.8% for the 2022/23 financial year and a projected 4.4% and 4.5% respectively for the two outer years.